tekumara/notes/aws-ec2.md

 The instance profile used by the instance does not need access to the KMS key.

+## LaunchTime

+The LaunchTime of an EC2 instance is the time it was started, not the time it was first created.

 ## Troubleshooting

 ### Instance doesn't come up